 Ryan and Jennifer are at the end of their rope.
 Childless and at the moment, sexless.
 This ordinary suburban couple doesn’t have much to hold onto as far as their marriage is concerned.
 The marriage counselor doesn’t help.
 The advice of their friends doesn’t help.
 Their own impetus to move their marriage forward (or really in any direction at all) is faltering.
 And then by chance, they stumble upon swinging.

 Cooper S. Beckett’s first novel A Life Less Monogamous documents this couple’s introduction to swinging–from their lucky first exposure to the point of no return and back again.
 Spoiler alert: yes, it saves their marriage; but only after taking them even closer to the brink of divorce.

-What starts out as a lighthearted account of two (often adorably awkward) people swimming in unfamiliar waters, quickly spirals into a tail of love, almost loss, and a very steep learning curve.
+What starts out as a lighthearted account of two (often adorably awkward) people swimming in unfamiliar waters, quickly spirals into a tale of love, almost loss, and a very steep learning curve.

-There is a point though, where drinking becomes a catalyst for plot.
+However, there is a point where drinking becomes a catalyst for the plot.
 Ryan’s insecurities surrounding the swinger lifestyle bubble up a little more than halfway through the novel while attending a party with his wife.
 Alcohol is the ingredient that allows his insecurities to explode in an utterly appalling drunken fit.